mkgold/project-lab/sections/08-partnerships.md

 * Not all collaborations work out as planned, even with the best of intentions.
 * If there is a major breakdown in communications, or if relationships deteriorate, you may need to break apart partnerships.

-## Asking for letters of support

-When preparing a proposal, you will need mentors, collaborators, or other interested parties to write a strong letter of support for your project that will help your proposal stand out to the reviewers.
-Some funders want letters from all project participants.

-It is important to respect people’s time when asking them for a letter by showing that you’ve done your research and that you have some grant materials to share with them.
-Good letters demonstrate some knowledge of the project and recognition of its impact if funded.

-Follow these steps when asking for a support letter and for specific types of assistance during the life of the grant, and you should receive a good letter in return.

-* One month before grant deadline, begin brainstorming candidates for letters of support and note which collaborators are required to submit letters of commitment and support.

-* Start asking supporters at least two weeks in advance of grant deadline, because they will also have deadlines and other work competing for their work hours.
-You may find some folks are on leave at the time you inquire, be sure to have back-ups on your list.

-* Email potential supporters, collaborators:

-	* State why, specifically, you are asking Person A for support;
-	* Be specific about what you are asking Person A to do over the scope of the grant, if anything, such as participate in 3 meetings, 2 phone calls over 18 months; or  agree to review the project and provide feedback one month before official launch;
-	* Provide any information about compensation, especially when asking someone to participate (ie, there will be a modest honorarium to recognize the time you give to this project of $xxx);
-	8 Tell supporters what exactly you need to complete the grant application, in what format, and by what date (ie, a 2-page CV in PDF and letter of support on letterhead by next Friday).

-* Attach materials that will be helpful for them when writing the letter.

-	* Provide a short project summary that includes the project goals, deliverables, and work plan from the grant proposal draft;
-	* Include a starter letter containing sample text that references that person’s or institution’s role and why they are supporting the project.

 [<<< Previous](07-sustainability.md) | [Next >>>](09-finding-funds.md)